5argon/arkham-starter/sveltekit/src/lib/md/upgrade.md

 Check the unlock icon at the end of each row to unlock the automatic XP calculation.
 The XP box is now editable, and is currently using the previously automatically calculated XP.
 Locking and unlocking again will reset the box to automatically calculated number.

 The application has no knowledge of a card like [Adaptable](https://arkhamdb.com/card/02110), [Down the Rabbit Hole](https://arkhamdb.com/card/08059), etc. and this is where you can force it to use any XP as you like.
+You can use it together with the "Mark" feature so reader knows whats going on differently with these rows you edited the XP.
+(Like here I use "-1" to hint the reader that it is cheaper than usual.)

 ![XP Unlocking](../../../static/image/documentation/tool/upgrade/xp-unlock.png)